richytong/presidium-websocket/README.md

   * `rejectUnauthorized` - if `true`, the client verifies the server's certificate against a list of pre-approved certificate authorities (CAs).
 An [error](#websocket-error-event) event is emitted if verification fails; `err.code` contains the OpenSSL error code.
 Defaults to `true`.
   * `autoConnect` - if `true`, establishes the underlying TCP connection automatically upon construction.
 Defaults to `true`.
   * `maxMessageLength` - the maximum length in bytes of sent messages.
 If a message is longer than `maxMessageLength`, it is split into fragmented messages that are reassembled by the receiver.
+  * `socketBufferLength` - length of the internal buffer of the underlying [socket](https://nodejs.org/api/net.html#class-netsocket) for storing incoming data.

 Events:
   * [open](#websocket-open-event)